Key Takeaways

 The Longer You Remain in the Cold, the More Benefits You Receive

 Some people believe that enduring longer periods in cold water maximizes benefits.
 Some extreme practitioners advocate for staying submerged for 10 to 30 minutes at a time.
-However, a longer duration does not always bear fruits in terms of cold plunging.
-C
+However, a longer duration does not always bear fruit in terms of cold plunging.

 The ideal time for cold plunging is between two and five minutes.
 Anything beyond this point has more risks than benefits.
 Instead of focusing on duration, you should prioritize consistency—regular, short plunges are more beneficial than infrequent, extended immersions that push the body into dangerous territory.